Team-Demon-Deer/DigiWACS/ROADMAP.md

 ## Wishlist
 - [ ] Faster map/graphics engine.
 (Mapsui seems to never use all available resources)
+- [ ] Hook flash so that a track can be easily communicated to another controller.

 ## Immediate Todo's
 - [ ] Fix Properties panel maintaining data when popped out.